-This high-level goal is broken up into two interelated and interdependent subgoals.
+This high-level goal is broken up into two interelated and interdependent research trajectories.
 The first is the automated design of decision making systems for autonomous agents.
 This pursuit draws inspiration from behaviorist psychology, and uses deep reinforcement learning to shape the way in which an artificial agent modifies its behavior to maximize positive rewards and minimize punishment over time – while building a model of the world around it to help understand when and how these rewards take place.
-In practice this involves optimizing a deep neural network to choose an appropriate action (e.g. output a joint motor command) from a high-dimensional input state (e.g. a camera image or video stream) – and this network is optimized by changing its weight in such as way as to minimize its temporal difference error (i.e. the mismatch between the reward it expected to get before an action and the reward that it actually experienced after taking that action).
+In practice this involves optimizing a deep neural network to choose an appropriate action (e.g. to output a joint motor command) from a high-dimensional input state (e.g. a camera image or video stream).

-The second high-level goal in design autonomous agents is the automated design of the physical layout of robot bodies (i.e. morphologies).
+The second research thrust in designing autonomous intellignet agents is the automated design of the physical layout of robot bodies (i.e. morphologies).
 This includes their shape, size, sensor, and actuator layouts -- as well as how they grow and develop over time, and/or change in response to environmental stimuli.
-In essence, I loosely mimic the same evolutionary and developmental processes that biology used to create us (and all life on this planet), but apply them to artificial, rather than biological, creatures.
+The optimization of robot layouts is critical, as the way in which a robot physically interacts with the world (takes actions and collects sensory information) drastically affects what sort of decision making processes it will, and should, carry out.
+To accomplish this goal, I loosely mimic the same evolutionary and developmental processes that biology used to create us (and all life on this planet), but apply them to artificial, rather than biological, creatures.
 I do this both in an attempt to create robotic behavior on the order of complexity of biological life, and simply to better understand the mechanisms and optimization of evolutionary and developmental processes themselves.

 For a classic example of the evolution of body plans, locomotion, and competitive strategy in an artificial setting, check out this great – way ahead of it’s time – video from a personal hero and friend: Karl Sims, Evolved Virtual Creatures (1994)

-This emphasis on embodiment and geometric design of forms (these are morphologies in my robotics work, but more generally can be any physical shape, object or pattern) also enables me to collaborate with incredible engineers to focus on design automation in the context of automated manufacturing (like 3D printing).
-The understanding of how our bodies grow and develop into a finely tuned apparatus can be applied to produce functional and optimized designs for any number of complexly interacting trade-offs and objectives in an engineering context.
+This emphasis on embodiment and geometric design of forms (these are morphologies/topolgoies in my robotics and neural network research – but more generally can be any physical shape, object or pattern) also enables me to collaborate with incredible engineers to focus on generative design in the context of automated manufacturing (like 3D printing).
+The understanding of how our bodies grow and develop into a finely tuned apparatus can be applied to produce functional and optimized designs for any number of complex and interacting trade-offs and objectives in an engineering context.
 Carefully balancing these trade-offs, or even intuitively understanding how design decisions affect the function of a given form, becomes more and more challenging as 3D printers allow us to create arbitrarily complex forms from increasingly complex materials.
 Luckily, the “blind watchmaker” of evolutionary design doesn’t need to comprehend or model this system to be able to optimize it.
-In mimicking the divergent and inventive nature of evolutionary and developmental optimization with artificial design systems we are able to build the “creative machine.”
+In mimicking the divergent and inventive nature of evolutionary and developmental optimization in artificial systems we are able to build the “creative machine.”